onstructive/addresses/README.md

 ##### Services

 This is the business service layer that implements specific business logic.
-It is responsible for defining the transactional boundries.
+It is responsible for defining the transactional boundaries.

 ##### REST API